-The following list contains important information about WSDL validation behavior in the Enterprise and Professional Editions of XMLSpy:
+A WSDL document is not only a WSDL document but also an XML document.
+As a result, it can be validated as XML and also as WSDL.
+The following list contains important information about WSDL validation behavior in the Enterprise and Professional Editions of XMLSpy.

-•The Professional Edition performs only simple schema validation, i.e., it treats the WSDL file as an XML file and validates it according to the appropriate schema defined at http://schemas.xmlsoap.org/wsdl/.
+•The Professional Edition performs simple schema validation, that is, it treats the WSDL file as an XML file and validates it according to the schema defined at http://schemas.xmlsoap.org/wsdl/.

-•The Enterprise Edition provides WSDL validation that goes beyond the validation provided by the Professional Edition.
-It does not validate against http://schemas.xmlsoap.org/wsdl/ but rather uses the http://www.altova.com/specs_wsdl.html#_document-s as well as its own logic to provide more valuable validation information in the context of WSDL.
-Thus it can happen that a WSDL file is valid in the Professional Edition, but not valid in the Enterprise Edition (see Example).
+•The Enterprise Edition provides WSDL validation that goes beyond the XML validation provided by the Professional Edition.
+It does not validate against http://schemas.xmlsoap.org/wsdl/.
+Instead, it uses the document http://www.altova.com/specs_wsdl.html#_document-s as well as its own logic.
+This provides additional validation information in the context of WSDL.
+Thus it can happen that a WSDL file is valid in the Professional Edition, but not valid in the Enterprise Edition (see example below).

 The following example is part of a WSDL file.
-Notice the element "getCityTime" that has been declared in the file.
-This element is mistakenly referenced as "getCityTimes".
-The Enterprise Edition checks if elements that are referenced have previously been declared in the file; the Professional Edition does not.
-This file (assuming that the rest of the file is valid) would be found to be valid in the Professional Edition, but not valid in the Enterprise Edition (assuming that "getCityTimes" is not defined somewhere else in the file).
+Notice the element getCityTime that has been declared in the file.
+This element is mistakenly referenced as getCityTimes.
+The Enterprise Edition checks if elements that are referenced have previously been declared in the file, the Professional Edition does not.
+This file (assuming that the rest of the file is valid) would be found to be valid in the Professional Edition, but invalid in the Enterprise Edition (assuming that getCityTimes is not defined somewhere else in the file).

 <s:element minOccurs="0" maxOccurs="1" name="city" type="s:string"/>